St. Cedd’s Church of England Primary School Policy for Mathematics

 Assessment is regarded as an integral part of teaching and learning and is a continuous process.

-Children’s attainment is assessed half-termly through the Assertive Mentoring programme, at which time new targets are set.
+Children’s attainment is assessed termly through NFER assessment materials, at which time new targets are set.
 Summative assessments are also made through compulsory National Curriculum mathematics tests for pupils at the end of Years 2 and 6.

 All summative assessments are passed onto each child’s new teacher.